Orange Bread Recipe

 - 1. Peel orange (save fruit for another use).
 Place the peel in a small saucepan and cover with water; cook over medium-high heat for 5 minutes.
 Drain.
 Cover peel again with water and cook for 3 minutes; drain.
 Finely chop peel; set aside.

 - 2. In a bowl, combine flour, sugar, baking powder and salt.
 Combine egg and milk; stir into dry ingredients just until combined.
 Fold in nuts and orange peel.
-Pour batter into three greased and floured 5-3/4-in. x 3-in. x 2-in. loaf pans.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+Pour batter into three greased and floured 5-3/4x3x2-in. loaf pans.
+Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes; remove from pans to a wire rack.
 Yield: 3 mini loaves.

 1 slice: 187 calories, 3g fat (1g saturated fat), 16mg cholesterol, 172mg sodium, 35g carbohydrate (15g sugars, 1g fiber), 5g protein.

 "I thought that the recipe was great.
 When I bake, I do make adjustments.
 I did add about 1/4 cup more liquid because it was too stiff and didn't look like it would bake the way that I like my sweet breads.
 I also could not waste the orange so, I used that instead of the milk, then I added half and half for the remaining liquid that was needed because my batter was too stiff (1/4 cup)When using others recipes, you have to consider your location.
 High altitudes have to be considered along with every egg is not the same size.
 Use common sense when you bake and most of all.
 Have fun.
 Great recipe."